v4toxic/toxyzer/Toxyzer/Toxer/README.md

 ## Documentation

-The official documentation is hosted on https://anjuchamantha.github.io/cellyzer---CDR-data-analyzer/.
-It includes a demo, a detailed reference for all functions, and guides on how to use **CELLYZER**.
+The official documentation is hosted on https://github.com/v4toxic/toxyzer.git.
+It includes a demo, a detailed reference for all functions, and guides on how to use **TOXYZER**.